Skip to main content

 Lagidze Water (ლაღიძის წყლები)

-Lagidze Water is a popular Georgian carbonated soft drink made with natural fruit syrups and extracts.
-It comes in various flavors, including lemon, pear, tarragon, and cream soda.
-Lagidze Water is a refreshing and iconic Georgian beverage, often enjoyed during hot weather.
-It can be found in many cafes and restaurants throughout Georgia.
+Lagidze Water is a Georgian carbonated soft drink made with natural fruit syrups and extracts.
+It comes in flavors like lemon, pear, tarragon, and cream soda.
+It's been a local favorite for generations and is exactly what you want on a hot day.
+Many cafes and restaurants serve it.

 Ingredients: fruit syrups, carbonated water